colinebrlt/algorithms_js/README.md

 # COMPLEX ALGORITHMS

-This project is a set of 3 algorithms built to sort a list of unsorted numbers.
+This project is a set of 3 Javascript algorithms built to sort a list of unsorted numbers.

 ## Specifications

-The 4 algorithms implemented are:
+The 3 algorithms implemented are:

 * Bubble sort: https://en.wikipedia.org/wiki/Bubble_sort
 * Insertion sort: https://en.wikipedia.org/wiki/Insertion_sort